samuel-hunter/tagmage/README.md

 Common utilities found in `tagmage` have their own version in `tad` as well:

     $ tad list && cd /tmp/tad-$USER
-    $ tad edit 00002-animage.png b # The file is now renamed at this point.
+    $ tad edit 00002-an_image.png b # The file is now renamed at this point.
     $ readlink 00002-b.png
-    /home/$USER/.local/share/tagmage/2.png
+    /home/$USER/.local/share/tagmage/2
     $ tad tag 00002-b.png qux
     $ tad untag 00002-b.png qux
     $ tad rm 00003-c.png
+    $ # The symlink should be automatically removed.
     $ ls 00003-c.png
     ls: cannot access '00003-c.png': No such file or directory.